khalid-00/Image_Process_Labs/Lab_3/Explanation_Question 1-3.md

 operation
 Rather we combine a
 range of techniques in order
-to achieve a final result
+to achieve a final result.
-This example will focus on
-enhancing the bone scan to
-the right

 ```